Artificial intelligence: a key technology

 Germany is also focusing on international cooperation, especially with European states.
 “European and international networking is to become a hallmark of the German AI ecosystem,” states the AI Action Plan.

-The German start-up scene is growing in the area of AI, the number of such firms more than doubling in 2023.
+The German start-up scene is growing in the area of AI, the number of such firms soaring by 35 percent year-on-year in 2024.
 What is particularly interesting are their close ties with science: more than 40 percent of young companies are scientific spin-offs.
 By way of comparison: they account for just shy of 2.5 percent of all German start-ups.
 In terms of AI patents, Germany is regularly among the world’s top ten.

 A number of start-ups have also achieved international renown.
 The Cologne-based AI company DeepL is a world leader with its translation programs.
 Another pioneer is the Heidelberg start-up Aleph Alpha, whose Luminous language model is internationally regarded despite huge competition.
 With its models, the company has specialised in applications in public administration and industry.